 For your safety, you should sanitize your potable water system .
-See #4 on previous page .
+See #4 above .

 Prepare a chlorine solution using 1/4 cup of bleach (5% sodium hypochlorite solution) to one gallon of water.
 Prepare one gallon of this solution for each 15 gallon capacity of the tank.
 As designed and constructed, this method will sanitize the plumbing system.